Brad Boimler: Season 2

 In season two, Boimler is still an officer aboard the USS Titan under Captain Riker, although he finds the crew's dangerous missions trying.
 After an adventure with his crew mates on the Titan that allows him to truly realize what being in Starfleet is all about, Boimler is accidentally cloned in a transporter accident, and Riker sends the original back to the Cerritos, with the clone Boimler opting to stay and work on the Titan, taking the new forename William.
 Boimler is welcomed back with open arms, though Mariner remains a little resistant.
+As a part of his return to the Cerritos, Boimler is demoted back to ensign.

 Despite this career setback and his personal foibles, Boimler's formative experiences soon assisted him in distinguishing himself on the Cerritos as an officer of considerable talent and command potential, such as dealing with a Ferengi Mugato poaching operation by presenting a persuasive counter-proposal to convert it into a legal wildlife preserve, and later outwitting a malevolent artificial intelligence.
 Furthermore, Boimler gained the attention of a clique of ambitious ensigns called The Redshirts who aspired to emulate notable Starfleet captains to accelerate promotion.
 Although Boimler impressed them emulating Captain Riker's inspirational oratory, he caused it to dissolve by his good example of his proper attitude as a Starfleet officer.
-This happened when he objected to their haughty dismissal of his friends and when he impressed the ship's senior command with an unorthodox solution concerning a comrade changed into a dangerous monster by publicly humiliating himself to amuse her enough to change back normal.
+This happened when he objected to their haughty dismissal of his friends and when he impressed the ship's senior command with an unorthodox but effective solution concerning a comrade changed into a dangerous monster by publicly humiliating himself to amuse her enough to change back to normal.